ShahinSHH/COVID-CT-MD/README.md

 To respect the patients’ privacy and comply with the Ethical codes and policies, all the CT studies in the COVID-CT-MD dataset are de-identified.

 ## Data Structure
-The following figure shows the structure of the COVID-CT-MD dataset shared through Figshare .
+The hierarchical list below shows the structure of the COVID-CT-MD dataset shared through Figshare .
 COVID-19, CAP and Normal subjects are placed in separate folders, within which patients are arranged in folders, followed by CT scan slices in DICOM format.

+* Main Folder
+  * COVID-19 subjects
+    * Subject-ID
+      * Slice-ID.dcm
+  * CAP subjects
+    * Subject-ID
+      * Slice-ID.dcm
+  * Normal subjects
+    * Subject-ID
+      * Slice-ID.dcm

 ## Labels
 * <b>Index.csv</b> : specifies the patients having slice-level and lobe-level labels.
 The indices given to patients in “Index.csv” file are then used in “Slice-level-labels.npy” and “Lobe-level-labels.npy” to indicate the slice and lobe labels.